Plans & Pricing

 Each of these trends makes one thing clear: it’s important to meet clients where they are.
 In an age where almost anything can be bought and paid for online and with the convenience of a credit card, consumers expect the same from law firms.

 Conveniences aside, online payments are important for firm growth as well.
 Online payments ensure higher collection rates, leading to growth and profitability.
 Bills are paid faster, too.
-Firms that collect 75% or more of their payments electronically collect half of their bills within three days of issuing them9.
+Firms that process 75% or more of their payments electronically receive half of their payments within three days of billing9.

-With less time spent chasing bills or processing payments, attorneys can focus on substantive legal work, getting new clients, and providing exceptional legal service to clients.
-To make it easier for the clients to pay electronically, firms can, among other things: invest in billing and online payment software, insert payment links in bills, provide QR codes on bills and in the office, and store payment information to allow for automatic billing.
+By spending less time chasing payments and processing bills, attorneys can focus on substantive legal work, attracting new clients, and delivering exceptional service.
+To simplify electronic payments for clients, firms can invest in billing and online payment software, include payment links in invoices, provide QR codes on bills and in-office signage, and store payment details for automated billing.

 "One of the biggest points of improvement that law firms have seen over the years is in their ability to bill and collect payment for more of their work.
 Many of these gains correlate with the use of better billing and collection technology.
 But while many law firms have increased their capability to bill and collect more, other firms are being left behind.” ~2023 Clio Trends Report